- Raise Equity in the Capital Market

 Aiming to go public with the use of a SPAC is increasingly popular across the industry, and comes with an extensive list of benefits.
 However, SPAC usage isn’t a one-way street, and there can be some drawbacks for clients to be aware of whilst engaging in the process.

-First and foremost, SPACs offer a highly effective route into the market through equity and floatation on an exchange, outside of the traditional and time-consuming IPO process, particularly in its uniqueness as a funding vehicle.
+First and foremost, SPACs offer a highly effective route into the market through equity and floatation on an exchange, outside of the traditional and time-consuming IPO process (Initial Public Offering), particularly in its uniqueness as a funding vehicle.

 For example, SPACs are able to perform secondary offerings after the acquisition of private companies to fully enter the SPAC onto the public markets, often through sponsors selling their warrants.
 SPACs are also capable of performing reverse takeovers, in which the privately held company would be able to immediately become publicly traded, without moving through the expensive IPO process.